cloud-custodian/cloud-custodian/docs/source/azure/policy/genericarmaction.rst

   Your policy credentials are used to get the trigger endpoint URL with secrets using the resource group and app name.

-  This action is based on the Webhook action and supports the same options.
+  This action is based on the ``webhook`` action and supports the same options.

   .. c7n-schema:: LogicAppAction
       :module: c7n_azure.actions.logic_app